 The farm loves hosts who are active participants in their CSA.
 The farm requests, when possible, that hosts report back to the farm when CSA shares are not picked up.
 The farm will work with the host and the member to coordinate pickup.

 A location close to the farm's existing route.
 The farm prefers residences over businesses, as residences tend to take more ownership [see what is expected of a host].
-An ideal host location is a front porch with limited exposure to the sun and rain and easily accessible from the road.
+An ideal host location is a front porch at or near street level with limited exposure to the sun and rain and easily accessible from the road.
 Obviously, every host is different; so, contact the farm if you are interested in hosting and are curious if your location may work.

 Hosts are a very important part of Edible Earth Farm's model.
 Hosts are part of the extended farm family and receive perks.
 We love to have hosts who belong to our CSA prior to hosting.
 However, that's not always possible.
 Hosts have access to bulk produce and seconds at a reduced rate, as well as special, limited time offerings.
 Non-business hosts receive a discount on their CSA and get it delivered to their door.
 Hosts also help promote Edible Earth Farm's CSA in their neighborhood.